 This reminds me a little bit of the Chinese finger trap.
 The money you paid for the upgrade only goes one way.
 The seat-reservation fee you paid was nonrefundable, even though Lufthansa couldn’t give you the seat you paid for.
 How is that fair?

 It looks as if you were working with a travel agent.
 A qualified travel adviser should be able to help secure a refund after an upgrade failure.
-If that doesn’t work, you can appeal the decision to someone higher up at Lufthansa.
-I list the names, numbers and email addresses of the airline’s customer-service executives on my consumer-advocacy site.
+If that doesn’t work, you can appeal the decision to someone higher up at Lufthansa for the Lufthansa refund.
+This isn’t the first complaint we’ve received about Lufthansa.
+I list the names, numbers and email addresses of the airline’s customer-service executives on my consumer-advocacy site called Elliott.org.

 In the end, we fixed this one together.
 You pushed your case with a vice president at Lufthansa, and I also contacted the airline requesting a resolution.
 Lufthansa refunded the $310 you had to spend on an upgrade and seat assignment.
 (Related: Did Lufthansa “steal” her laptop computer?)